 Q: Can you update any of this information online yourself?

-Using IQ.Web, students can update their own address and demographic information.
+Using Self-Service, students can update their own address and demographic information.

 The following functions are available online:

 • Make a payment via credit card on an outstanding balance